Kalissaac/Trela-iOS/README.md

-# SmaLert-iOS
+# Trela-iOS
 A smart alert system.
 Currently in development.
 Alpha testing coming soon™️.
 This is the iOS version.
 For Android go to: https://git.io/vwRsX

-Copyright © 2016 Kian Sutarwala.
+Copyright © 2016 Kalissaac Corp.
 All rights reserved.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.